UPDATE: CARES Act provisions extended into 2021

 This means that Vanguard Charitable donors who exhaust the 60% limit with cash contributions to their DAFs in 2020 or 2021 could make any additional donations outside their DAF and have those donations qualify for a deduction (up until reaching the 100% limit).
 Please consult a tax advisor to discuss your specific circumstances.

 For those who don’t itemize their deductions:

-The CARES Act allows for up to $300 in charitable contributions to qualify as an above-the-line deduction, meaning you don’t have to itemize deductions in order to claim the $300 as a deduction.
+The stimulus package extends through 2021 the CARES Act's allowance for up to $300 of a taxpayer's charitable contributions to qualify as an above-the-line deduction.
+It increases the amount to $600 for married couples filing joint returns.
+This means you don't have to itemize deductions in order to claim the $300 (or $600) as a deduction.
 Qualifying donations must be made in cash or cash equivalents (as opposed to stock, for example) and cannot be directed to supporting organizations or DAFs.

 Nonprofit organizations with fewer than 500 employees may be eligible for loans under the second installment of the Paycheck Protection Program (PPP).
 The program is open to both nonprofits that previously received PPP support and those that have not yet done so.
 Previous recipients will only be able to apply for the second round of loans if they have fewer than 300 employees and can demonstrate that they experienced a 25% reduction in gross receipts during one quarter in 2020 compared with the same quarter in 2019.